Kenzō Tange: Early career

 After graduating from the university, Tange started to work as an architect at the office of Kunio Maekawa.
-During his employment, he travelled to Manchuria, participating in an architectural design competition for a bank, and toured Japanese-occupied Jehol on his return.
+During his employment, he travelled to Manchuria, participating in an architectural design competition for a bank, and toured Japanese-occupied Rehe on his return.
 When the Second World War started, he left Maekawa to rejoin the University of Tokyo as a postgraduate student.
 He developed an interest in urban design, and referencing only the resources available in the university library, he embarked on a study of Greek and Roman marketplaces.
 In 1942, Tange entered a competition for the design of the Greater East Asia Co-Prosperity Sphere Memorial Hall.
 He was awarded first prize for a design that would have been situated at the base of Mount Fuji; the hall he conceived was a fusion of Shinto shrine architecture and the plaza on Capitoline Hill in Rome.
 The design was not realised.

 In 1946, Tange became an assistant professor at the university and opened Tange Laboratory.
 In 1963, he was promoted to professor of the Department of Urban Engineering.
 His students included Sachio Otani, Kisho Kurokawa, Arata Isozaki, Hajime Yatsuka and Fumihiko Maki.